savieee/Soft-robotics-controllers/README.md

-# Silicone-based Soft fluidic valve
+# Silicone-based Soft Bistable valve
 A soft fluidic valve is a device that has a membrane that opens or closes tubing depending on the way the membrane is flipped; acting analogously to a MOSFET transistor in an electrical circuit.
 The soft fluidic valve can be configured as either an OR-gate, an AND-gate, or a NOT-gate.

 ## Link to supplemental resources